ehsanab550/AI-vacancy-detection/README.md

 This project requires the following Python library:

-conda install numpy scipy matplotlib
+--- conda install numpy scipy matplotlib

-pip install pybinding
+--- pip install pybinding

 ### Usage

 #### For Experimental Image Analysis
-To achieve high-accuracy predictions from experimental STM images, follow these steps:
+- **To achieve high-accuracy predictions from experimental STM images, follow these steps**:

   1) Set System Dimensions: Define the physical size of the 2D material layer in nanometers as an input parameter.